UMAprotocol/UMIPs/UMIPs/umip-61.md

 5. Provide recommended endpoints to query for historical prices from each market listed.

-    * Uniswap and Sushiswap price data is onchain.
+    * Uniswap, Sushiswap and Balancer price data is onchain.
 One example of how a voter can query this price, would be with the subgraph query shown below:

         ```
         {